A Comprehensive Guide to Oral HPV & Oral Cancer Screening

 HPV and Oral HPV

 HPV v.
 Oral HPV

 While HPV and oral HPV are technically the same sexually transmitted infection, there are major differences in the way they show up in the body and affect your health.
-If you’ve read any of the sections above, you already know a good bit about oral HPV, but let’s recap:
+If you have read the sections above, you already know a good bit about oral HPV, but let’s recap: